PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 We've framed Transformers as defining information flow through a grid graph, where attention edges enable communication between streams.
-In Section 7, we observed that the number of paths in this graph from an input token to another node grows exponentially, prompting the following question: can we prune most edges while still maintaining good connectivity - that is, ensuring information can still flow from across a context window within reasonable depth?
+In Section 7, we observed that the number of paths in this graph from an input token to another node grows exponentially, prompting the following question:
+<span class="idea">can we prune most edges while still maintaining good connectivity</span> - that
+is, ensuring information can still flow from across a context window within reasonable depth?

 This section explores exactly this idea.
 We'll start by introducing some terminology to make these notions precise, and then show how the frame of <span class="term">static graph sparsification</span> unifies several efficient attention variants.

 ### 8.1 Terminology
-<span class="term">Neighborhoods</span>
+**Neighborhoods**

 Define $N(t, l)$ as the <span class="term">attention neighborhood</span> of node $(t, l)$: that is, the set of nodes that the actor at $(t, l)$ can attend to.
 In ordinary attention, we have